Skip to content

 plot(x = fit$interactions[lower.tri(fit$interactions)],

-y = fit$gamma[lower.tri(fit$gamma)], ylim = c(0, 1),
+y = fit$indicator[lower.tri(fit$indicator)], ylim = c(0, 1),

 xlab = "", ylab = "", axes = FALSE, pch = 21, bg = "gray", cex = 1.3)